11x-dev/avatar-name-enhancement-11xdev/README.md

 https://kidsgoserver.com/character-selection
 ```

-This was a real enhancement made on a real production codebase!
-Feel free to use any resources you want on this coding challenge, have fun!
+This challenge is based on a real enhancement from a production codebase.
+Feel free to use any resources you like while solving it.

+Enjoyed the challenge?
+Give this repo a ⭐️ to help others find it too!